Delhi Hosts 3rd Khelo Masters Games, Inspiring Fit India Movement - www.lokmattimes.com

 Delhi Hosts 3rd Khelo Masters Games, Inspiring Fit India Movement

-PNN New Delhi [India], December 20: The 3rd Khelo Masters Games, which took place in Delhi from December 15 ...
+New Delhi (India), December 21: The 3rd Khelo Masters Games, which took place in Delhi from December 15 to ...

 Open to “Master athletes” worldwide, the games provided a platform for participants to relive the golden moments of their lives, fostering active participation in Masters games at both the national and international levels.
 Registration remained open until December 10, 2023, attracting thousands of senior players aged 30 to 70 from diverse backgrounds.
 Among them were former national and international players who, despite their age, demonstrated remarkable agility and competitiveness, delivering a strong message to the youth about the importance of staying fit and embracing sports.